 As we get started in the new year, it’s critical to take a step back and evaluate your social media efforts.
 You don’t want to be wasting your time on dead-end tactics.
 What better time than the start of the year to take stock and consider new social media engagement ideas.
 Similar to doing a content audit of your website, inventorying your social media is just as important.
 Research shows that consumers are shying away from Twitter.
 It’s currently the least active social media network among adults in the U.S. But, there are still people using the platform, and your buyer could be there.
 As in any efforts, be tactical about your time investments on social media and do the research.

-Here are four important statistics to consider when strategizing social media for your business:
+Here are five important statistics to consider when strategizing social media for your business:

 - Facebook reports there are 1.37 billion daily active users on average.

 - According to Pew Research Center, 68% of U.S. adults are using Facebook; Twitter is the least active with only 21% of adults using it.

 - 78% of college grads use at least one social media site, while just 59% of those with a high school education or less are using social media (Pew Research Center).

 - Individuals making $75,000 plus per year are more active on social media (78%) than those making less than $30,000 per year (60%) (Pew Research Center).